COMP1100-PAL/comp1100-pal.github.io/_posts/2017-05-01-BSTree-Insert.md

 ```haskell
 mapRoseTree :: (a -> b) -> Rose_Tree a -> Rose_Tree b
 ```
-Write a function to count all elements of a RoseTree?
+Write a function to count all elements of a RoseTree:

 ```haskell
 countRose :: Rose_Tree a -> Int
 ```

-Write a function to add all the elements of a RoseTree (assuming all elements are numbers)?
+Write a function to add all the elements of a RoseTree (assuming all elements are numbers):

 ```haskell
 countRose :: (Num a) => Rose_Tree a -> Int
 ```

-Write a function to flatten all elements of the Rose_Tree to a list
+Write a function to flatten all elements of the Rose_Tree to a list:

 ```haskell
 flattenRose :: Rose_Tree a -> [a]